Divergent role of CD8 T cells with distinct metabolic phenotypes during curative radio-immunotherapy in hot versus cold tumors

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Immunotherapy has potential for impactful cancer cures by empowering patients’ own immune cells.
 We developed a radio-immunotherapy regimen that can cure large immunologically hot and cold murine tumors.
-Here we explored the divergent role of CD8 T cells during this radio-immunotherapy in contrasting hot colon carcinoma versus cold melanoma models.
-We introduced an immunocompetent mouse model with mCherry expressing CD8 T cells to provide immune cell tracking in vivo .
-We investigated single-cell function, metabolism, and gene expression changes with temporal context using flow cytometry, in vivo multiphoton imaging, single-cell RNA sequencing, and multiplexed immunofluorescence to determine the underlying mechanisms.
-We found that in contrast to the hot colon carcinoma model, CD8 T cells from the cold melanoma model do not drive tumor cures, despite getting activated, possibly due to a static oxidative metabolism and exhausted phenotype as well as down regulation of tumor MHC-I expression.
+Here, we explored the divergent role of CD8 T cells during this radio-immunotherapy in contrasting hot colon carcinoma versus cold melanoma.
+We introduced an immunocompetent mouse model with mCherry-expressing CD8 T cells to provide cell tracking in vivo .
+We investigated single-cell function, metabolism, and gene expression temporal changes using flow cytometry, in vivo multiphoton imaging, single-cell RNA sequencing, and multiplexed immunofluorescence to determine the underlying mechanisms.
+We found that in contrast to the hot colon carcinoma model, CD8 T cells from the cold melanoma model do not drive tumor cures, despite getting activated, possibly due to a static oxidative metabolism and exhausted phenotype plus down regulation of tumor MHC-I expression.
 These findings have implications for improving immunotherapy response in immunologically cold cancers.